AlmaCuevas/EEG-Classifiers-Ensemble/README.md

 distance is robust to noise.
 This method can potentially reduce or eliminate the calibration phase, especially when limited training data is available.

+#### Common Spatial Patterns

+#### Covariances

 ### Time Features

+These features are organized into columns with descriptive names, facilitating feature selection.
+The resulting table of features serves as the input for classifiers, enabling the analysis of EEG signals.

 #### EEGExtract
 EEGExtract is a feature extraction code designed to process EEG data, here the input is segmented into various frequency bands before feeding it to the extraction process.
-For each frequency band, EEGExtract computes a set of features, including entropy, mobility, complexity, ratio, Lyapunov exponent, standard deviation, mean, kurtosis, skewness, and variance.
-These features are organized into columns with descriptive names, facilitating feature selection.
-The resulting table of features serves as the input for classifiers, enabling the analysis of EEG signals.
+For each frequency band, EEGExtract computes a set of features, including entropy, mobility, complexity, ratio, and Lyapunov exponent.

+#### Statistical variables

+##### Mean
+The average value of the signal.
+##### Skewness
+A measure of the asymmetry of the probability distribution of the signal values.
+##### Kurtosis
+A measure of the “tailedness” of the probability distribution of the signal values.
+##### Standard Deviation (Std)
+A measure of the amount of variation or dispersion of the signal values.
+##### Variance
+The square of the standard deviation, representing the spread of the signal values.

 ##  Datasets used:
 ### [Aguilera](https://data.mendeley.com/datasets/57g8z63tmy/1) [15]